 College Choice has ranked the 50 Best Master’s in Accounting including, Stanford University, Miami University, and the University of Virginia.
 If you’re looking for flexibility without compromising quality, check out our ranking of the Best Online MBA Degrees in Accounting.

 MBA in Finance

 Are you a natural born leader who has a knack for all things finance?
 While earning a Master’s of Business Administration is no easy feat, it sure can be worth it!
 This internationally recognized degree provides graduates with not just critical knowledge but hands-on experience.
-An MBA in Finance is necessary for dealing with the most pressing financial issues that our world faces.

 Financial Managers with an MBA, according to the Bureau of Labor Statistics, can earn upwards of $120,000 a year.
 Many MBA graduates can earn even more depending on the company and location–not to mention the impressive sign-on bonuses many receive!
 Of course, salaries will vary depending on your specific career track and if you have a noted area of specialty.
 Popular companies that hire MBA graduates with a specialization in finance include Amazon, Citi, and Bank of America.

 Excited about obtaining an MBA in Finance?
 From MIT and Harvard, to NYU and Cornell, College Choice has ranked the 15 Best MBA in Finance Degrees.
 For those looking for a more flexible and affordable degree without sacrificing quality, check out the 15 Best Online MBA in Finance Degrees.